sonatype-nexus-community/nexus-development-guides/docs/format-plugin.md

 Open this project in the IDE / editor of your choice and you should have a project that looks like

 ![picture alt](initial-plugin-project-structure.png)

+## Building and using the new plugin

+Build the new plugin using: ``` mvn clean install ```

+As you will be developing the plugin I suggest doing a temporary install as documented in [Intalling a custom Nexus 3 plugin](./plugin-install.html).